 Ffyon is the Assistant Dean of Clinical Legal Education and oversees the University Legal Advice Clinics and our Pro Bono, Public Legal Education and Clinical Legal Education programs.

-LLM in Professional Legal Skills and Bar Professional Traning
+LLM in Professional Legal Skills and Bar Professional Training

 Ffyon is the Programme Director for the LLM in Professional Legal Skills, and has designed and runs the BPTC LLM pathways.
 She runs the BPTC post graduate masters programme and supervises post graduate LLM students in Employment and Company Law.

-She is the Programme Director for the LLM Dissertation pathway and the LLM in Clinical Legal Project. including the Free Represenation Employment Option.
+She is the Programme Director for the LLM in Clinical Legal Project. including the Free Representation Employment Option.
 Ffyon has worked in industry and has active role in the universities Athena Swan team in the advancement of Gender Equality.
 Ffyon also lectures on the Employment team at City on the BPTC.
 Ffyon has an academic interest in Discrimination and Unfair Dismissal.

 Ffyon designed and conceived the Clinical Legal BPTC LLM Pathway.
 This is one of the first masters programmes that enables students (combined with the Bar Vocational Course) to undertake clinical legal work, as part of a masters qualification.
 Ffyon manages the relationships with the different clinical project partners on the LLM

 Advocacy teaching and Training

 Ffyon is an ATC accredited advocacy trainer.
 She has delivered advocacy training and assessment to external partners including the Crown Prosecution Service.

 Ffyon is the Pupillage Advice Service's lead at City.
 She manages relationships with Chambers and delivers a comprehensive package of events and workshops to prepare students for pupillage application and interview.